 This is important because WordPress may need to access files in your wp-content directory in order to enable certain functions and if these files or directories are not enabled, errors can occur, or WordPress may simply not be able to save your website changes.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to perform your own site backups, then hire a professional service, or use a WordPress backup plugin.
+If you don’t want to back up your files yourself, then use a professional service, or use backup plugins.

-Learn about a great WordPress backup plugin that we recommend using to perform complete backups here:
+Learn about a WordPress backup plugin that can fully automate your backup process here:

 How To Configure File Permission Settings On Your Server